Skip to content

 Claude compares your spending across quarters, spots what's seasonal vs what's a new habit.
 Only with OpenBudget.

-Who should use which app
+Who should use which app# permalink to this section

 Use YNAB if you have a spending problem and need a strict system to change your habits.
 The discipline it enforces works — but only if you commit to it daily.